kimsama/jekyll-now/_posts/2015-01-04-googlehowto.md

 Before futher going, you need to create *'Google OAuth2 Account'* to verity your account and make Unity available to access on your google spreadsheet.

+Google has changed the authentication scheme since May 5, 2015.
+Now it requires OAuth2.
+To set this up visit http://console.developers.google.com , create a new project, enable the Drive API, create a new client ID of type "service account" and download json file for the private key which is used to verity your credentials.

 See the [OAuth2 Service Account](https://opendatakit.org/use/aggregate/oauth2-service-account/) article to create *'Google OAuth2 Service Account'*.
-One thing to note is that you should create json type for the private key not the p12 one for Unity-Quicksheet.
+One thing to note is that you should create json type for the private key not the p12 one to use it on Unity-Quicksheet.

 If you successfully get the json private key then select *'GoogleDataSettings.asset'* file which can be found under *'Assets/QuickSheet/GDataPlugin/Editor'* folder.